-In 2014, I graduated from the University of North Carolina at Chapel Hill with an M.S. in Marine Sciences, advised by Dr. John Bruno.
-I received my B.S. in Biology from UNC-CH in 2013 with Highest Honors.
+In 2014, I graduated from the University of North Carolina at Chapel Hill (UNC-CH) with an M.S. in Marine Sciences, advised by Dr. John Bruno.
+In 2013, I received my B.S. in Biology from UNC-CH with Highest Honors.

 I began scuba diving at age 10 and was instantly drawn to the ocean.
-I have logged over 200 dives and am a PADI Dive Master and AAUS certified.
+I have logged over 300 dives and am a PADI Dive Master and AAUS certified.
 My broad research interests include coral reef ecology and conservation.
-My past research focused on the Caribbean lionfish invasion.

 Aside from research and teaching, I am passionate about marine science outreach and communicating science through social media outlets.
 I also enjoy SCUBA diving, traveling, sailing, and underwater photography.